CrashPlan-Labs/crashplanCLI/docs/userguides/gettingstarted.md

 .. note:: Proxy support was added in crashplancli version 1.16.0
 ```

-The crashplan CLI will attempt to connect through a proxy if the `https_proxy`/`HTTPS_PROXY` environment variable is set.
+The CrashPlan CLI will attempt to connect through a proxy if the `https_proxy`/`HTTPS_PROXY` environment variable is set.

 ### Windows and Mac